London Knife Crime Statistics: What Are Your Chances of Getting Stabbed in London?

 Crime rate per city

-Leeds stands out as the city with the highest business crime rate, recording 51 incidents per 1,000 people, followed closely by Hull with 43 and Newcastle with 42.
-Nottingham and Bradford also experience significant rates of business crime, standing at 41 and 39 incidents respectively, per 1,000 people.
+Leeds has the highest business crime rate, at 51 incidents per 1,000 people, followed closely by Hull, with 43, and Newcastle, with 42.
+Nottingham and Bradford also experience significant rates of business crime, at 41 and 39 incidents per 1,000 people, respectively.

 Is knife crime worse in London compared to Glasgow?